python-pillow/Pillow/docs/handbook/writing-your-own-image-plugin.rst

 The following plugin supports a simple format, which has a 128-byte header consisting of the words “SPAM” followed by the width, height, and pixel size in bits.
 The header fields are separated by spaces.
-The image data follows directly after the header, and can be either bi-level, greyscale, or 24-bit true color.
+The image data follows directly after the header, and can be either bi-level, grayscale, or 24-bit true color.

 **SpamImagePlugin.py**::